 - Our annual incentive plan provides for immediate vesting, as allowed by law, of a participant's executive deferred bonus award account upon the participant's death, disability, or change in control of the Company.
-Upon retirement, a participant's executive deferred bonus award account shall become immediately vested if the following conditions are met: (i) the participant's age plus years of service is equal to or greater than 80, (ii) the participant is eligible for an immediate benefit from the Company's pension plan and (iii) there is reasonable anticipation of no further services or services of less than 20% of the participant's pre-retirement level to the Company. - Our Long Term Incentive Plan and the agreements issued under it provide for immediate vesting of restricted stock and immediate vesting and exercisability of stock options upon a participant's death, disability or a change in control of the Company.
-Generally, upon retirement, all stock options or restricted stock, as applicable, become immediately vested and, in the case of stock options, exercisable if the following conditions are met: (i) the participant's age plus years of service is equal to or greater than 80, (ii) the participant is eligible for an immediate benefit from the Company's pension plan and (iii) there is reasonable anticipation of no further services or services of less than 20% of the participant's pre-retirement level to the Company.
+Upon retirement, a participant's executive deferred bonus award account shall become immediately vested if the following conditions are met: (i) the participant's age plus years of service is equal to or greater than 80, (ii) the participant is eligible for an immediate benefit from the Company's pension plan, and (iii) there is reasonable anticipation of no further services or services of less than 20% of the participant's pre-retirement level to the Company. - Our Long Term Incentive Plan and the agreements issued under it provide for immediate vesting of restricted stock and immediate vesting and exercisability of stock options upon a participant's death, disability or a change in control of the Company.
+Generally, upon retirement, all stock options or restricted stock, as applicable, become immediately vested and, in the case of stock options, exercisable if the following conditions are met: (i) the participant's age plus years of service is equal to or greater than 80 and (ii) there is reasonable anticipation of no further services or services of less than 20% of the participant's pre-retirement level to the Company.
 With respect to stock options, upon any of these termination events, the participant, or his beneficiary in the case of the participant's death, may exercise any outstanding stock options for a period of three years or until their expiration dates, whichever occurs first.

-In 2018, the Company granted restricted stock to Mr. Jaffee that is subject to immediate vesting upon Mr. Jaffee's death or disability.
+In September 2018 and September 2023, the Company granted restricted stock to Mr. Jaffee that is subject to immediate vesting upon Mr. Jaffee's death or disability.
 Such restricted stock shall also immediately vest upon the following: (i) Mr. Jaffee's termination without cause or termination of his employment for good reason (in which case, the next tranche of unvested restricted shares scheduled to vest shall vest and the remaining shall be forfeited), (ii) Mr. Jaffee's retirement after having reached age 65, or (iii) a change of control followed by Mr. Jaffee's termination due to his death or disability, or his termination without cause or for good reason.

-The table below does not include amounts payable to the named executive officers under plans that are generally available on the same basis to all of our salaried employees, such as payments under the pension plan, the 401(k) plan, the life insurance plan, the disability insurance plan and payment of prorated annual incentive compensation.
-For information regarding pension plan benefits see "Pension Benefits for Fiscal 2022" above.
+The table below does not include amounts payable to the named executive officers under plans that are generally available on the same basis to all of our salaried employees, such as payments under the 401(k) plan, the life insurance plan, the disability insurance plan and payment of prorated annual incentive compensation.